zhegan27/Semantic_Compositional_Nets/README.md

 4. In the `./data/coco` folder, we also provide the features for the COCO official validation and test sets.
 Run `SCN_for_test_server.py` will help you generate captions for the official test set, and prepare the `.json` file for submission.

+## Video Captioning

+In order to keep things simple, we provide [another separate repo](https://github.com/zhegan27/SCN_for_video_captioning) that reproduces our results on video captioning, using the Youtube2Text dataset.

 ## Citing SCN

 Please cite our CVPR paper in your publications if it helps your research: